 “Roger is ultimately a victim of politicians trying to do justice on the cheap and of the absence of a culture of defence investigation in this country.
 Where I used to work, in the United States, a good lawyer would have got the court to order the CCTV of the pubs Roger was in produced, and their in-house investigator would have trawled through it to find Roger,” she says.

 “With legal representatives willing to investigate on his behalf and the assistance of forensic experts, Roger could have had a fair trial that ended with an accurate result.
 Instead, we ended up in a situation where public safety is at risk.
 We have locked up an innocent man, and at least one of the culprits of this terrible crime is still at large.
+That does Roger an injustice, but it also does the victim of the crime an injustice.

 “If we care about public safety and want a justice system that gets accurate results and rectifies mistakes quickly, we have to signal to our politicians that this is something worth paying for.